kletobias/p2022/_projects/the-math-behind-br-stepping-the-weights.md

 The equations for updating the weights are applied after each batch.
-A batch consists of a specified number of training examples, that are loaded into memory at once.
+A batch consists of a specified number of training examples that are loaded into memory at once.
 The **batch gradient descent** for univariate linear regression updates the weights after each batch.
 It is computationally expensive, since it sums over all $$N$$ training examples for every step and there may be many steps, until